1. Previous: Chapter 1

 Default Arguments

-In some cases, you might find yourself passing the same argument value to a function over and over again.
-For example, maybe you’re calculating how fast:
+In some cases, we might end up passing the same argument value to a function over and over again.
+For example, we might want to calculate how fast…

-3. A third person is driving a car, and
+3. A third person is driving a car.

 4. A fourth person is flying a plane.